-Thomas Williams is Professor of Catholic Studies and Chair of the Department of Religious Studies and Professor in the Department of Philosophy at the University of South Florida.
-He earned a B.A. in Philosophy from Vanderbilt University in 1988 and a Ph.D. in Philosophy from the University of Notre Dame in 1994.
+Thomas Williams is Professor of Philosophy at the University of South Florida.
+He received a B.A. in Philosophy from Vanderbilt University in 1988 and a Ph.D. in Philosophy from the University of Notre Dame in 1994.
 Before coming to USF he taught at the University of Iowa, where he received the College of Liberal Arts and Sciences Collegiate Teaching Award in 2005.
-He was Alvin Plantinga Fellow in the Center for Philosophy of Religion at Notre Dame in 2005-06.

-Dr Williams edited The Cambridge Companion to Duns Scotus (2003) and Thomas Aquinas: Disputed Questions on the Virtues (2005) and translated Augustine's On Free Choice of the Will (1993) and Anselm: Basic Writings (2007).
+Dr Williams co-authored Anselm (Great Medieval Thinkers, Oxford U P, 2009), edited The Cambridge Companion to Duns Scotus (2003) and Thomas Aquinas: Disputed Questions on the Virtues (2005), co-edited Philosophy in the Middle Ages (Hackett, 2010), and translated Augustine's On Free Choice of the Will (1993) and Anselm: Basic Writings (2007).
 He has contributed essays to the Cambridge Companions to Augustine, Anselm, Abelard, and Medieval Philosophy, and to the Cambridge History of Medieval Philosophy.
-His articles have appeared in journals such as Anglican Theological Review, Modern Theology, Philosophy and Literature, Apeiron, Faith and Philosophy, Journal of the History of Philosophy, and Archiv für Geschichte der Philosophie.
-He is a subject editor for medieval philosophy for the Stanford Encyclopedia of Philosophy.
-In 2007 he recorded a course, Reason and Faith: Philosophy in the Middle Ages, for The Teaching Company.
+His articles have appeared in journals such as Anglican Theological Review, Modern Theology, Philosophy and Literature, Apeiron, Faith and Philosophy, Journal of the History of Philosophy, British Journal for the History of Philosophy, and Archiv für Geschichte der Philosophie.
+He is a subject editor for medieval philosophy for the Stanford Encyclopedia of Philosophy and a member of the editorial board of Faith and Philosophy.
+In 2007 he recorded a course, Reason and Faith: Philosophy in the Middle Ages, for The Teaching Company (Great Courses).